calculquebec/cq-formation-cip201/doc/en/index.rst

     This workshop was designed for guided sessions with a Calcul Québec instructor on our cloud computing platform.
-The files necessary for the exercices are in your home directory on the platform.
+The files necessary for the exercises are in your home directory on the platform.

     If you follow this workshop on your own, you can download the `the necessary files <https://github.com/calculquebec/cq-formation-cip201>`_ and